Good Delivery: Non–Good Delivery

 Bars that do not comply with Good Delivery rules are termed Non–Good Delivery.
 If they are similar to Good Delivery bars but do not fully meet the requirements, they must be stamped with "NGD" to distinguish them from conforming bars.

 LBMA Good Delivery List

 The LBMA maintains two Good Delivery Lists of approved refineries (one for gold and one for silver) that meet certain minimum criteria (age, net worth, and production volume) and have demonstrated their ability to produce Good Delivery bars.
 Listed companies agree to submit to monitoring by the LBMA.
 Those listed companies that refuse to participate in regular monitoring are removed from the Good Delivery List and added to the Former List.

 Good Delivery Referees

-Five companies are accredited by the LBMA as Good Delivery Referees in order to supervise the Good Delivery System and monitor the companies with Good Delivery certification.
+Seven companies are accredited by the LBMA as Good Delivery Referees in order to supervise the Good Delivery System and monitor the companies with Good Delivery certification.
 The referees' main functions are: